CodeWringer/ambersteel/documents/en/ruleset/rules.md

 10. [Determine magic stamina](#determine-magic-stamina).

 ### Determine Life Path
 Where and when does the story of your character begin?
 Under what circumstances are they born and how were they raised?
 Until adulthood, did they lead a life of carelessness or did they have to fight for every scrap of food?
-How did they lead their life up until the point the picked up adventuring?
+How did they lead their life up until the point they picked up adventuring?

 Answering these questions will help you figure out what your character could be like, as a person and what kinds of **ambitions**, **beliefs** and **instincts** they might develop.